Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageDirectory.md

 ```

 ### -ShareName
-Name of the file share where the directory would be created.
+Specifies the name of the file share.
+This cmdlet creates a folder in the file share that this parameter specifies.

 ```yaml
 Type: System.String